(863) 422-7102 cfauctions@yahoo.com

 By combining information from these sources, you’ll have a comprehensive understanding of the used car’s history and value, enabling you to make a well-informed decision.

-What is the first thing to check in a car?
+What is the first thing to check in a vehicle?

-CHECK THE FLUIDS: ENGINE OIL, COOLANT, AND BRAKE FLUID
+ALWAYS CHECK THE FLUIDS: ENGINE OIL, COOLANT, AND BRAKE FLUID BEFORE YOU DRIVE YOUR PURCHASED VEHICLE OFF THE LOT!

 Body condition